Metaverse-AI-Lab-THU/Den-SOFT/README.md

 ## Citation
-If you use any data from this dataset or any code released in this repository, please cite the HIDIVE-6D paper.
+If you use any data from this dataset or any code released in this repository, please cite the Den-SOFT paper.

 ```bibtex
 @InProceedings{Den-SOFT,